C++ Math Tan Function - C++ Programming Tutorial

-In the C++ programming language, the math tan function finds the tangent of an angle specified in terms of radians.
-It is part of the <cmath> header file.
-It can take arguments of type float, double, or long double, and return a value equivalent to the tangent of the given angle.
-The tangent of an angle x in mathematics is defined as the side opposite to the angle divided by the side adjacent to it in a right-angled triangle, written as:
+In C++, the tan function in the math library calculates the tangent of an angle provided in radians.
+This function is included in the cmath header file. tan works with float, double, or long double data types, returning the tangent value corresponding to the input angle.
+The mathematical definition of tangent for an angle x is the ratio of the side opposite to the angle to the side adjacent to it in a right triangle, expressed as:

 tan(X) = opposite/Adjacent